 10 Things That Will Surprise You About Iceland

 - It’s not actually that cold – coming from someone who suffers through Wisconsin winters year after year.
 The temperature typically varies from 28° F to 57° F and is rarely below 17° F or above 62° F. Icelandic summers are short, cool, and mostly cloudy and the winters are long, cold, wet, and windy.

 - Most native Icelanders can speak several languages.
 English + Danish are required in most schools, but most locals can speak 3 or more languages.

-- Although they are a small, they are mighty …. accepting!
-Same sex marriage has been legalized in Iceland since 2010.
+- Although they are small, they are mighty …. accepting!
+Same-sex marriage has been legalized in Iceland since 2010.
 Iceland’s Prime Minister Johanna Sigurdardottir was the world’s first openly gay head of state, in 2009.

 - Iceland has an estimated population of 337,780 in 2018.
-Reykjavik and its surrounding areas accounts for 64% of Iceland’s total population.
+Reykjavik and its surrounding areas account for 64% of Iceland’s total population.

-- Majority of the candy in Iceland contains black licorice.
+- The majority of the candy in Iceland contains black licorice.
 My favorite candy bar is Eitt Sett.
 The licorice in Iceland has a less sweet, more salty taste to it so that’s why it is commonly covered in chocolate or a hard-candy coating.

 - The traditional Icelandic cuisine is quite good, and so is the “foreign food.”
 One of my favorite traditional dishes to order is Cod with Blistered Tomatoes OR the famous Icelandic Hot Dog with both fried & raw onions!
 We’ve had some of THE BEST sushi when we were in Reykjavik.